Dunama/complementor/readme.md

 # Complementor

 Complementor is a fun web app that generates a unique compliment for each letter of your name, complete with matching emojis and a beautiful animated background.
-The app is built with Flask and features a modern, mobile-friendly UI with a snow animation and typewriter effect.
+The app is built with Flask and features a modern, mobile-friendly UI with a snow animation and typewriter effect.It was made to implement the use of if-else statements and loops to improve on oneself through building scalable projects to boost ones morale 💪🦅

 ## Features